 To find out more about bells, bell maintenance or restoration.

 The North Bucks Branch is part of the Oxford Diocesan Guild of Bell Ringers.
-Its neighbours host a wide range of ringing activities.
+It host a wide range of ringing activities.

 If you are an experienced ringer and/or tower captain who wants to recruit and teach new ringers there why not find out what others have already done and understand what legal responsibilities you might have.